Zweihander-Main/org-newtab/README.md

 3. In Chrome, head to `chrome://extensions/`, enabled Developer Mode, and `Load unpacked` the `./build/chrome-mv3-prod` directory.
    In Firefox, head to `about:debugging#/runtime/this-firefox` and `Load Temporary Add-on` the `./build/firefox-mv3-prod` directory.
 Note that you'll have to do this every time you restart Firefox until this is on the extension store (soon hopefully!).
 Alternatively, follow the `web-ext` instructions [from here](https://stackoverflow.com/questions/62237202/firefox-add-ons-how-to-install-my-own-local-add-on-extension-permanently-in-f).
 4. `M-x org-newtab-mode`

-### Usage:

-To control what shows up when a task isn't clocked in, hit the menu button in the top left and change the `Match Query` under the `Behavior` tab.
-Instructions for creating match queries [can be found here](https://orgmode.org/manual/Matching-tags-and-properties.html).

-The background of the item that shows up is controlled by the `org-tag-faces` variable and which tags apply to the item.
-For now, the assumption is that only one colored tag will be applied to each item.

 ## 🖥️ Dev Notes